practice spans public law, employment, EU, disciplinary/ regulatory and

 Katherine regularly speaks at conferences and seminars, writes articles for the legal press and has contributed to a number of the leading text books (see below).
 Katherine is often happy to provide tailor made training for firms or clients.

-Katherine is on the Attorney General’s C Panel of Counsel and the Equality and Human Rights Commission Approved Panel.
+Katherine is on the Attorney General’s C Panel of Counsel (from 1 September 2015 she will be appointed to the B Panel) and the Equality and Human Rights Commission Approved Panel .

 Katherine has experience both bringing and defending judicial review challenges, as well as advising on strategy.
 Katherine has a particular interest in cases where public law and other areas (particularly employment, equality, EU and commercial law) intersect.
 Katherine’s recent cases involve issues including: